Constellation Selection and Power Control for OFDM-based ISAC: From Theory to Prototype: Introduction

-\item The above laws imply two sensing-optimal power-allocation rules: With MF, allocate less power to subcarriers whose constellations have higher kurtosis; with RF, allocate more power to subcarriers with larger inverse second moment.
-Moreover, within any subset of subcarriers sharing the same constellation statistics, equal power is provably optimal, which can facilitate power allocation efficiency.
+\item {{Based on the derived sensing laws, we establish receiver-aware power-allocation principles for payload-bearing OFDM sensing.
+For MF, less power should be assigned to subcarriers employing constellations with larger kurtosis, while for RF, more power should be allocated to subcarriers with larger inverse second moments.
+Moreover, within any subset of subcarriers sharing the same constellation statistics, equal power allocation is proved to be optimal, revealing an explicit structural property of the joint sensing-communication design. }}

-\item In flat fading channels, any optimal operating point for the considered constellation selection problem activates at most three constellations, collapsing the search from a high-dimensional simplex to a finite set of low-cardinality mixtures.
-Compared with fixed-power analyses in which all subcarriers use a single constellation, our method delivers a provably optimal, standards-compliant heterogeneous mixture policy.
+\item {{We prove that, in flat-fading channels, there always exists a Pareto-optimal solution that activates no more than three constellations.
+Consequently, without loss of optimality, the original high-dimensional simplex optimization can be reduced to a finite set of low-cardinality mixtures.
+Compared with fixed-power analyses in which all subcarriers use a single constellation, our method delivers a standards-compliant heterogeneous mixture policy.
 For frequency-selective channels we design a bilevel scheme that maintains binary constellation decisions at every iterate.
-The method attains near-optimal performance at a fraction of the complexity.
+The method attains near-optimal performance at a fraction of the complexity.}}

-\item Experiments corroborate the theory: Lower sidelobes as the constant-envelope share increases, achieving detection of targets up to roughly ten decibels weaker, which is consistent with coherent gain consistent with analysis.
-It also verifies that MF is preferable at low SNR, while RF dominates at high SNR when MF becomes sidelobe-limited. \end{itemize}
+\item {{We validate the proposed theory and algorithms through simulations and SDR-based over-the-air experiments in real environments.
+The results confirm that increasing the constant-envelope share suppresses MF sidelobes, coherent integration delivers the predicted gain, and mixed-constellation transmission remains reliably demodulable when the per-subcarrier constellation map is known.
+The experiments also provide physical insight into the MF-RF comparison: MF is preferable in low-SNR regimes, whereas RF becomes superior in high-SNR or clutter-limited regimes because it mitigates symbol-induced clutter interference through deconvolution of the known transmitted symbols.}} \end{itemize}

 Section~II presents the system, signal, and detection models (MF/RF) and defines ESL.
 Section~III derives single- and multi-symbol sensing expressions and RF noise analysis.
 Section~IV develops optimal power rules and the joint constellation and power formulations, including structural results and scalable algorithms.
 Section~V reports simulations and Pluto-SDR experiments.
 Section~VI concludes.